UtkarshPrajapati/Leetcode-Helper/README.md

 3. **Configure the Extension** ⚙️
    - Click on the LeetCode Helper extension icon in your browser toolbar
    - Enter your Gemini API key in the form and save it
-   - You should see a green status indicator when the API key is configured correctly
+   - The extension icon will change to indicate that the API key is configured correctly

 4. **Using the Extension** 🚀
    - Navigate to any LeetCode problem
    - Write your solution in the code editor
    - Click the "Get Hint" button in the LeetCode Helper overlay
    - The extension will analyze your code and provide personalized hints
+   - Expand or collapse hint sections as needed to focus on relevant information

 ## 🔒 Privacy